taohjw/patrickbryant/README.md

 >cmsenv

->scram b ZZ4b
+>scram b ZZ4b/nTupleAnalysis

 >voms-proxy-init -voms cms

 Run the following with --help to see what command line argument you can specify.
 Otherwise it runs with the default input files and default output directory.

->procNtupleTest ZZ4b/NtupleAna/scripts/procNtupleTest_cfg.py
+>nTupleAnalysis ZZ4b/nTupleAnalysis/scripts/nTupleAnalysis_cfg.py

 # Luminosity Data